Terrorism is a tactic, not a strategy.

 I predict that, in 2017, the Zionist-dominated NATO-backed forces of Gladio B will wage open war on Turkey in hopes of destabilizing and destroying it, just as they have done with Syria.
 And with Bibi’s organized crime puppet Trump in office, they will have an even easier time getting away with it.

-Posted by Kevin Barrett on January 1, 2017, With 8601 Reads Filed under Of Interest, War in Syria.
+Posted by Kevin Barrett on January 1, 2017, With 8642 Reads Filed under Of Interest, War in Syria.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.